dexgeh/logger-coffee/README.md

     loglib.setLevel "DEBUG"

-The appenders have to own two attributes.
-The function log, take three arguments (caller, level, message) and the level attribute expressed as number.
+The appenders have to own two attributes: the function named "log", take three arguments (caller, level, message) and the "level" attribute expressed as number.

 See example.coffee.